-This meditation practice, in one form or another, is very widespread in the Buddhist world.
+Mindfulness of breathing meditation, in one form or another, is very widespread in the Buddhist world.
 The particular form taught here — in four stages — is found in the Visuddhimagga (Path of Purity) of the great Theravadin scholar, Buddhaghosa, who lived in 5th century India and Sri Lanka.
 It therefore has a long pedigree, even if there’s no description in the earliest Buddhist scriptures that corresponds exactly with this form of the practice.

-This particular version of the Mindfulness of Breathing is mainly aimed to calm and focus the mind, and is therefore what is known as a samatha (Sanskrit, shamatha), or calming practice rather than a vipassana, or insight, one.
+If you want to get technical, this particular version of the Mindfulness of Breathing is mainly aimed to calm and focus the mind, and is therefore what is known as a samatha (Sanskrit, shamatha), or calming practice rather than a vipassana, or insight, one.
 The Sanskrit equivalent to the word vipassana is vipashyana and both words mean insight, or truly seeing the nature of reality.

 The traditional name for this meditation practice is Anapanasati.
 This word simply means mindfulness (sati) of breathing (pana) in and out.
 This is a meditation practice where we use the breath as the object of attention to which we return every time we notice that the mind has wandered.

 In a nutshell, this practice works mainly through us withdrawing our attention from distracting thoughts and redirecting our attention to the physical sensations of the breath.
-By doing so, we are putting less energy into the emotional states of restlessness, anxiety, craving, ill will, etc that drive those thoughts.
+By doing so, we are putting less energy into the emotional states of restlessness, anxiety, craving, ill will, etc. that drive those thoughts.
 Over time the mind becomes calmer and our emotional states become more balanced and positive, and our experience becomes more positive.

 Although the meditation practice as taught here takes a samatha approach it is easy to bring elements of insight into a samatha practice.
 Also, some degree of samatha practice is virtually indispensible as a basis for vipassana, or insight, meditation.
-The mind needs to be somewhat calm in order for us to be able to reflect on the impermanence of our experiences!
+The mind needs to be somewhat calm in order for us to be able to reflect on the impermanence of our experiences.